zuozhenggh/learning-library/developer-library/goldengate/golden-gate-for-big-data-workshop/GGBDWorkshop_GG4BD_110.md

 Lab 1 – Install GoldenGate binaries for Big Data

 In this lab we will install GoldenGate for Big Data in the GG Target Home.
 Follow the steps below to install GG, or optionally you can select “I” from the Lab Menu below to auto-install GG.
-Login to the VM using VNC on your laptop, or the ‘terminal’ tool in the QuickStart VNC GUI: Host: localhost Port:5901

-PLEASE USE ‘ggadmin’ USER FOR ALL THE LABS (not root)
+# PLEASE USE ‘ggadmin’ USER FOR ALL THE LABS (not root)

 su – ggadmin